 Group therapy is any therapeutic work that happens in a group (not one-on-one).
 There are a number of different group therapy modalities, including support groups, experiential therapy, psycho-education, and more.
 Group therapy involves treatment as well as processing interaction between group members.

 Creative Arts Therapy

-Life skills trainings involve all the skills a person must have in order to function successfully in the world.
+Life skills training involves all the skills a person must have in order to function successfully in the world.
 These include time management, career guidance, money management, and effective communication.
-Truly successful mental health recovery is based on the ability to not only live substance-free, but to thrive.
-Life skills teaches the practical necessities of functioning in society, which sets clients up for success in life, and therefore sobriety.
+Truly successful mental health recovery is based on the ability to not only live substance-free but to thrive.
+Life skills teach the practical necessities of functioning in society, which sets clients up for success in life, and therefore sobriety.